Azure/azure-iot-sdk-node/.github/CONTRIBUTING.md

 Our SDK is entirely open-source and we do accept pull-requests if you feel like taking a stab at fixing the bug and maybe adding your name to our commit history :) Please mention any relevant issue number in the pull request description.

-# Contribute documentation
-For simple markdown files, we accept documentation pull requests submitted against the `master` branch, if it's about existing SDK features.
-If your PR is about future changes or has changes to the comments in the code itself, we'll treat is as a code change (see the next section).

-# Contribute code
+# Contribute code and/or documentation
+We look at all pull requests submitted against the `master` branch carefully.
+We also actively use the [Wiki](https://github.com/Azure/azure-iot-sdk-node/wiki) for longer-form documents.
+The wiki can be cloned and used as a regular Git repository so feel free to contribute there too!

-Unlike documentation, we require pull-requests for code to be submitted against the `develop` branch in order to review and run it in our gated build system.
-We try to maintain a high bar for code quality and maintainability, we insist on having tests associated with the code, and if necessary, additions/modifications to the requirement documents.
+As far as code is concerned the code associated with the PR will be pulled and run through the gated build before it makes it to the master branch.
+As much as possible, we insist on having tests associated with the code, and if necessary, additions/modifications to the requirement documents.
+As a matter of fact, the build will fail if code coverage goes down.

 Also, have you signed the [Contribution License Agreement](https://cla.microsoft.com/) ([CLA](https://cla.microsoft.com/))?
 A friendly bot will remind you about it when you submit your pull-request.